owenyi/owenyi/README.md

 ### 'I want to make life more convenient'
 **I'm convinced that IT can make life more convenient.
-I grow through steadiness, develop through communication.**
+I grow through being persistent and develop through communication.**
 <br><br><br>

 ### :paperclip: Notion